Cuban macaw: Distribution and habitat

 The range of the Cuban macaw's distribution at the time of European settlement on the main island of Cuba is unclear, but the species was reportedly becoming rare by the mid-19th century.
 It may have been restricted to the central and western part of Cuba.
 Most accounts from the 19th century are based on Gundlach's reports from the immense Zapata Swamp, where the species was somewhat common near the northern edge.
 By the 1870s, it was becoming rarer and had retreated to the interior.
+The American zoologist Thomas Barbour stated in 1923 that it was apparently never widespread.

 The subfossil skull from Sagua La Grande is the northernmost and easternmost record of the Cuban macaw.
 One subfossil rostrum was found in a cave.
 Caves are usually not visited by macaws, but the surrounding region is possibly a former swamp.
 The Cuban macaw had also inhabited Isla de la Juventud (previously called Isla de Pinos/the Isle of Pines) off Cuba, but the American ornithologists Outram Bangs and Walter R. Zappey reported that the last pair was shot near La Vega in 1864.
 Early writers also claimed it lived on Haiti and Jamaica, but this is no longer accepted.

 The habitat of the Cuban macaw was open savanna terrain with scattered trees, typical of the Zapata Swamp area.
 Cuba was originally widely covered in forest, much of which has since been converted to cropland and pastures.
 Lomas de Rompe, where the macaw was also reported, had rainforest-like gallery forest.
+The subfossil avifauna of the Villa Clara and Cienfuegos provinces indicates that the environments there were terrestrial and marshy, similar to the Zapata swamp, which shows such environments were favorable for parrots.